Logo website creation

 Click to enlarge

-User friendly languages switch
+User-friendly languages switch

-immediately locate a familiar flag
+Friendly: in this example, you can immediately locate a familiar flag among unfamiliar characters.

 Click to enlarge